-Here are 5 things you can do to focus your advertising locally for a higher return on investment.
+Here are 5 restaurant advertising ideas you can use locally for a higher return on investment.

 1.Register Tape Coupon Advertising for Restaurants

 Placing a coupon on the back of the closest grocery store’s receipts will keep your ad very localized.
 (Read more: How do you know if coupons are a good idea for advertising your restaurant?)
 You’ll reach more people who live or work in your immediate area, and also give them a reason to take action.
 That’s what you really need, compared to having a TV or radio ad that runs but doesn’t appeal to those who are too far away to enjoy your restaurant.